 “Offer the twelve heads to the oracle, spread their skulls under the foundation of the new temple as soon as the sun hides under the mountains!” added the chief.

 We walked behind the chief as he led the way to the graveyard, and just as the chief declared; the bodies of the elders and their sons were buried alongside his son.
-Their graves were displayed to ornament the resting place for the chief’s son, and in accordance to the Purican custom, the relatives of the deceased fetched and ate the sands from the grave of their loved one who had died in order to corroborate they had nothing to do with whatever incident that might have led to the demise of their own.
+Their graves were displayed to ornament the resting place for the chief’s son, and in accordance to the Purican custom, the relatives of the deceased fetched and ate the sands from the grave of their loved ones who had died in order to corroborate that they had nothing to do with whatever incident that might have led to the demise of their own.
 It was believed that if the hand of any Purican was stained with the blood of a deceased family member, they would be kissed by death and their corpse would be cut in half and thrown to the vultures.

-“Son, have some fruits,” said one of the mothers.
+“Son, have some fruits,” said one of the Mothers.

 I smiled and as I was about to take a bite, she hit my hand and gave me some water to rinse my hand with.

-“I taught you more than that, don’t shame me in the presence of the other mothers Buga,” she added disappointingly.
+“I taught you more than that, don’t shame me in the presence of the other Mothers, Buga,” she added disappointingly.

-The one Oden called mother then asked us to go home but as we were about to leave, the chief sent for me.
+The one Oden called Mother then asked us to go home but as we were about to leave, the chief sent for me.
 Mother didn’t seem to like the sound of it but she had no choice and as I was about to go, she reminded me to carry my sword.
-I walked away with the messengers leaving mother and Oden.
+I walked away with the messengers, leaving Mother and Oden.

-“What do you suggest I do with them my young and fearsome warrior?
-I…the great Purican chief gave them the opportunity to serve the chiefdom and yet, they broke his heart?” questioned the chief.
+“What do you suggest I do with them, my young and fearsome warrior?
+I, the great Purican chief, gave them the opportunity to serve the chiefdom and yet, they broke his heart,” questioned the chief.

-‘You have already punished the elders your highness!’
+“You have already punished the elders, Your Highness!”
 I said.

 “Have I?” he asked.

-‘Yes your highness, you have ordered their heads be offered to the oracle and be placed under the foundations of the new temple, their headless bodies have been buried to honour your great son, your highness these are the new elders you’ve assigned to take over,’ I whispered.
+‘Yes Your Highness, you have ordered their heads be offered to the oracle and be placed under the foundations of the new temple.
+Their headless bodies have been buried to honour your great son.
+Your Highness, these are the new elders you’ve assigned to take over,’ I whispered.